Payday Loans Burnaby

 - Repayment time frame – You have much more time to repay a personal loan – from a few months to over a year – compared to just two weeks with a payday loan.

-There are plenty of other options available to consumers who may find themselves in a financial pickle, including the following:
+There are plenty of other options available to consumers in Burnaby who may find themselves in a financial pickle, including the following:

 Installment loan.
 As already mentioned, an installment loan can be easier to repay thanks to their longer loan repayment periods and their installment payment options.
 Installment loans also usually come with much lower interest rates, making them a more affordable option compared to traditional payday loans.